charles-mills/rRadio/README.md

 - Favourites system for quick access to preferred stations
 - Search functionality to easily find stations
 - Volume control with 3D audio falloff
-- Server- and client-side configuration
+- Server and client-side configuration
 - Custom persistence system for boomboxes

 ## Installation

 1. Clone this repository or download the ZIP file.
-2. Place the `rradio` folder in your server's `addons` directory.
+2. Place the repository folder in your local, or server `garrysmod/addons` directory.
-3. Upload the `models` and `materials` directories to the workshop, or use your own model, to allow clients to download the boombox model (Optional - Multiplayer Only).
+3. Upload the `models` and `materials` directories to the workshop, or use your own model, to allow clients to download the boombox model (Multiplayer Only).
 4. Restart your server or change the map to load the addon.

 ## Vehicle Radio Usage